-"The dead shall hear the voice of the Son of God: and they that hear shall live."
-John 5:25
+"The dras shall hear the voice of the Son of God: and they that hear shall live."-John v.
+25.

 WE must understand the voice of the Son of God here to mean the whole testimony of his blessed word.
-It does not mean merely his personal voice as man, or as the Son of God, because comparatively few were honored to hear that, although we shall all hear it by-and-bye; we shall all see him in due time; all his friends shall see him to their delight, and all his enemies to their dismay.
+It doth not mean merely his personal voice as man, or as the Son of God, because comparatively few were honoured to hear that, although we shall all hear it by-and-bye; we shall all see him in due time; all his friends shall see him to their delight, and all his enemies to their dismay.
 And then, again, as regeneration is the subject here set before us, the means by which the Lord is pleased to bring sinners to a knowledge of and a concern about their state may be said to be unlimited.
-A vast variety of means the Lord makes use of, afflictions, losses, crosses, and the preaching of the word, and hymns, and the observations of friends; in many different ways the Lord accomplishes the work; but though it is not always produced exactly by the word, it is always in accordance with the word.
+A vast variety of means the Lord makes use of,-afflictions, losses, crosses, and the preaching of the word, and hymns, and the observations of friends; in many different ways the Lord accomplishes the work; but though it is not always produced exactly by the word, it is always in accordance with the word.
 Hence, then, seeing there is this great variety of means by which one and another are brought to seek the Lord, how shall we find them out, and distinguish those who have heard savingly the voice of the Son of God from those that have not?
 The Holy Scriptures are clear upon this point.
-Whether the work be instantaneous or gradual in the manifestation of it, let the means employed be what they may, the Savior throws a light upon the whole, and shows us how we are to distinguish true believers from mere professors when he said, "Every man," whatever the means employed, at whatever time, in whatever place, "every man that has heard and learned of the Father comes unto me."
-It is with such instruction that I shall try this morning in the first part of my discourse to distinguish those that have heard the voice of the Son of God savingly from those that have not; after I have just observed that the Greek word here translated voice is very frequently rendered sound, and of course it means both.
-So that if we avail ourselves of this idea, that the Greek word phones, here translated voice, is sometimes translated sound (and though we know that a voice always implies sound, yet sound does not always imply vocal expression, or a voice), if we avail ourselves of this, it will give us some assistance by which we can more clearly open up the first part of our subject.
-I shall therefore, in the first place, describe the voice or sound which, if we are quickened, we are sure to listen to; and then, secondly, the kind of life that such persons are sure to live; they shall live.
+Whether the work be instantaneous or gradual in the manifestation of it, let the means employed be what they may, the Saviour throws a light upon the whole, and shows us how we are to distinguish true believers from mere professors when he saith, "Every man," whatever the means employed, at whatever time, in whatever place,-"every man that hath heard and learned of the Father cometh unto me."
+It is with such instruction that I shall try this morning in the first part of my discourse to distinguish those that have heard the voice of the Son of God savingly from those that have not a after I have just characterist that the Greek word have that have not; after I have just observed that the Greek word here translated voice is very frequently rendered sound, and of course it means both.
+So that if we avail ourselves of this idea, that the Greek word phones, here translated voice, is sometimes translated sound (and though we know that a voice always implies sound, yet sound does not always imply vocal expression, or a voice), - if we avail ourselves of this, it will give us some assistance by which we can more clearly open up the first part of our subject.
+I shall therefore, in the first place, describe the voice or sound which, if we are quickened, we are sure to listen to; and then secondly the second them. then, secondly, the kind of life that such persons are sure to live; they shall live.
+The A-11 American March 1981